shireenaw/UserLoginSystemAPI/README.md

     - This class is used to redirect to different page based on roles after login successfully

-There are 3 API Controllers.
-APIs
+There are 3 Controllers and 2 API controllers
+API Cpntroller
-1. AdminController - This controller contains APIs regarding admin.
+1. AdminApiController - This controller contains APIs regarding admin.
     - user can find APIs to create new user, delete user or find user by email or the user id
     - the APIs are mainly being used for admin to maintain the User list.
-2. UsersController - This controller contains APIs regarding user.
+2. UsersApiController - This controller contains APIs regarding user.
     - user can find APIs to view user details.

+Web Controller
+1. AdminController - This controller contains views for admin dashboard page, create user page and view user details page.
+2. UserController - This controller contains views for user home page only.
-3. HomeController - This controller contains APIs for login page and user denied page.
+3. HomeController - This controller contains views for login page and user denied page.

 Model
 1. There are one entity, one dto and one mapper